kubeshop/testkube/docs/dashboard.md

-# TestKube Dashboard
+# Testkube Dashboard

-The TestKube Dashboard provides a simple web-based UI for monitoring TestKube test-results via a web-browser.
+The Testkube Dashboard provides a simple web-based UI for monitoring Testkube test-results via a web-browser.

 ![img.png](img/dashboard.png)

-It can be accessed at [https://dashboard.testkube.io](https://dashboard.testkube.io) which will prompt for the results endpoint of your TestKube installation in order to show your results (see below on how to find that).
+It can be accessed at [https://dashboard.testkube.io](https://dashboard.testkube.io) which will prompt for the results endpoint of your Testkube installation in order to show your results (see below on how to find that).
 Once you have the results endpoint you can append it to the above URL (as an apiEndpoint parameter) for a direct link to the dashboard with your results, i.e.